 As a result, a clear requirement is a validation of the highest values of Hs for all regions of the world ocean.
-Hanafin et al. (2012) used wind speeds the periods of radiated swells as a consistency check on the 20.1 m Hs found in the North Atlantic storm Quirin.
+Hanafin et al. (2012) used wind speeds and the periods of radiated swells as a consistency check on the 20.1 m Hs found in the North Atlantic storm Quirin.
 Cardone et al. (2015) chose to filter the data without any discussion on the filter properties.

-Due to the non continuous time resolution of waves measured by altimeters, the statistical distribution must be corrected for sampling biases (Izaguirre et al, 2011).
-Figure 1 shows an example with the 10-year Hs return values as derived from the altimeter record, which is within 1 m of the same parameter derived from a model hindcast, but differs by up to 20% from a full model time series.
+Due to the particular temporal sampling of waves measured by altimeters, the statistical distribution must be corrected for sampling biases (Izaguirre et al, 2011).
+Figure 3.1 shows an example with the 10-year Hs return values as derived from the altimeter record, which is within 1 m of the same parameter derived from a model hindcast sampled at the satellite measurements in time and space, but differs by up to 20% from a full model time series.

-Figure 1: (a) Estimation of a 10-year return period value of Hs using the GEV distribution from the altimeters, (b) difference between the altimeters and colocated WW3 data, (c) difference for full time series of modeled data (taken from Stopa et al. presentation at 2016 OSTST Meeting, La Rochelle).
+Figure 3.1: (a) Estimation of a 10-year return period value of Hs using the GEV distribution from the altimeters, (b) difference between the altimeters and colocated WW3 data, (c) difference for full time series of modeled data (taken from Stopa et al. presentation at 2016 OSTST Meeting, La Rochelle).